9182290135/lambda-action/readme.md

 # How to deploy a lambda function using github actions?

-Repository for the video: https://www.youtube.com/watch?v=UQiRhKgQ5X0
+Repository for the video: https://www.youtube.com/watch?v=UQiRhKgQ5X0i Hi there, I am gautham.